 - 129. Read the four statements below: a, b, c and d.
-From the options given, select the one which includes only statements(s) that are representative of arguments presented in the passage. - (a) Protein motors help growth processes - (b) Improved transport in nerve cells will help arrest tuberculosis and cancer - (c) Cells, together, generate more than the sum of power generated by them separately. - (d) Vorticellid and the leaf fragment are connected by a calcium engine.
+From the options given, select the one which includes only statements(s) that are representative of arguments presented in the passage. - (a) Protein motors help growth processes - (b) Improved transport in nerve cells will help arrest tuberculosis and cancer a and b but not c. a and d but not b.

+(c) Cells, together, generate more than the sum of power generated by them separately.

+(d) Vorticellid and the leaf fragment are connected by a calcium engine.

-1. a and b but not c.
-2. a and c but not d.
-3. a and d but not b.
-4. c and d but not b.
+2. a and c but not d.4. c and d but not b.

-- 130. Read the four statements below: a, b, c, and d.
-From the options given, select the one which include statements(s) that are representative of arguments presented in the passage. - (a) Myosin, kinesin and act in are three types of proteins - (b) Growth processes involve a routine in a cell that duplicates their machinery and pulls the copies apart. - (c) Myosin molecules can generate vibrations in muscles - (d) Ronald and Mahadevan are researchers at Massachusetts Institute of Technology.
+130. Read the four statements below: a, b, c, and d.
+From the options given, select the one which include statements(s) that are representative of arguments presented in the passage.

+(a) Myosin, kinesin and act in are three types of proteins

+(b) Growth processes involve a routine in a cell that duplicates their machinery and pulls the copies apart.

+(c) Myosin molecules can generate vibrations in muscles

+(d) Ronald and Mahadevan are researchers at Massachusetts Institute of Technology.

-1. a and b but not c and d 2. b and c but not a 3. b and d but not a and c 4. a, b and c but not d
+1. a and b but not c and d 3. b and d but not a and c Answer: A 2. b and c but not a 4. a, b and c but not d